G2 Esports vs KRÜ Esports - VCT Americas Kickoff: Predictions, where to watch, and more

 When and where to watch G2 Esports vs KRÜ Esports

-Valorant enthusiasts can watch this match on the official YouTube and Twitch channels of VCT Americas.
-The series will take place on February 18 at 2 pm PDT/11 pm CET/3:30 am IST (next day)/7:00 am JST (next day).
+Readers can watch this VCT match unfold on the official YouTube and Twitch channels of VCT Americas.
+This series will take place on February 25 at 6 pm PDT / 3 am CET (next day) / 7:30 am IST (next day) / 11:00 am JST (next day).
 Here are the links:

 - G2 Esports vs KRÜ Esports on Twitch: Watch here